 This "actin fold" is critical because in order to perform its cellular functions, actin must be able to polymerize, perform its ATPase functions, and interact with a large range of actin-binding proteins.
 Due to its functional importance across organisms, the overall structure of actin is well-conserved.
 A similar fold can be found in actins from humans to the distant eukaryote Giardia, but also in archaea and bacteria (Figure 3, A-D).
-This characteristic actin fold is also shared by non-actin proteins, including some actin-related proteins, sugar kinases, hexokinase, and Hsp70 proteins [16].
+This characteristic actin fold is also shared by non-actin proteins, including some actinrelated proteins, sugar kinases, hexokinase, and Hsp70 proteins [16].
 This highlights the importance of considering multiple criteria in determining whether a protein is indeed an actin.

-To include structural analysis in our pipeline, we obtained structural models for a set our candidate actins using the AlphaFold Database [3][4].
+To include structural analysis in our pipeline, we obtained structural models for a set of our candidate actins using the AlphaFold Database [3][4].
 We compared these proteins to the experimentally determined structure of rabbit muscle actin (PDB: 1J6Z) using Foldseek [12].
 This produced a list of aligned structures and scores (E-values) associated with each.
 E-values are determined by creating an extreme value distribution, then using a neural network to determine the mean and scale parameters for each query [12].
 They tell us the structural similarity between our query protein and our reference protein.

-Of the 50,000 candidate actins identified via BLAST, we analyzed structures of those that were on UniProt and had structures determined by AlphaFold (17,036).
+Of the 50,000 candidate actins we identified via BLAST, we analyzed structures of those that were on UniProt and had structures determined by AlphaFold (17,036).
 After compiling these scores, we found a distribution of structural conservation (Figure 3, E).
-We compared the structural conservation to the sequence conservation, and interestingly, did not see a strong correlation in structural conservation and sequence conservation (Figure 3, F).
-Specifically, there is a density in the high sequence conservation space that has a huge range of structural divergence, which was not expected.
-These data demonstrate the importance of considering both criteria.
-This kind of large-scale structural analysis could also be useful for understanding which aspects of the actin fold are conserved elsewhere, like in sugar kinases and heat shock proteins, and making predictions to annotate functions in non-actin proteins.
+We compared the structural conservation to the sequence conservation, and interestingly, did not see any obvious pattern in structural conservation and sequence conservation (Figure 3, F).
+Specifically, there is a density in the high sequence conservation space that has a huge range of structural divergence, which we did not expect.